mojtabababiker/ALX-AutomatingStuff/using_requistsANDbs4/version_1/README.md

 ## Resources
 Read or watch:
+- What is a HashTable Data Structure - Introduction to Hash Tables , Part 0
-- Inheritance
+- Hash function
-- Multiple inheritance
+- Hash table
-- Inheritance in Python
-- Learn to Program 10 : Inheritance Magic Methods
+- All about hash tables
+- why hash tables and not arrays

 ## Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
 ### General
-- Why Python programming is awesome
+- What is a hash function
-- What is a superclass, baseclass or parentclass
+- What makes a good hash function
-- What is a subclass
+- What is a hash table, how do they work and how to use them
-- How to list all attributes and methods of a class or instance
-- When can an instance have new attributes
-- How to inherit class from another
-- How to define a class with multiple base classes
-- What is the default class every class inherit from
-- How to override a method or attribute inherited from the base class
-- Which attributes or methods are available by heritage to subclasses
-- What is the purpose of inheritance
+- What is a collision and what are the main ways of dealing with collisions in the context of a hash table
-- What are, when and how to use isinstance, issubclass, type and super built-in functions
+- What are the advantages and drawbacks of using hash tables
+- What are the most common use cases of hash tables

 ### Copyright - Plagiarism
 - You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.